hildekuehne/Mining_YouTube_dataset/train/README.md

 We further provide features of the segmented clips, please use the 'download_train_files.sh' script to download all further files.
 Available are:

-- raw features (txt), rgb and flow
+- segmentation
-- features in numpy format, rgb and flow are alreadu concatenated (2048 dim vector per frame)
+- clips (in .mp4)
-- ground truth (frame based and per file)
+- features in numpy format
-- transcript (transcript of each video)
+- features in numpy format, rgb and flow oncatenated, pre packed in chuncks of 1000 clips for easier loading:

 Please uncomment the respective lines in the script.